SethGower/dotfiles/README.md

 Or you can use any of the other package folder in this repo.

+### Usage

+#### Branching

+I have started using branches to differentiate between different versions of my dotfiles.
+The current version that I am using will be stored in master as well as its named branch.
+Other versions are stored in other branches.
+Current branches are

+- alpha (newest)
+- beta (first rice.
+Naming is reversed because of creation of branches and stuff)

 ### License

 This software is freely distributed under the terms of the [MIT License](https://opensource.org/licenses/MIT)